gutsGEO/gutsGEO.github.io/_pages/about.md

 My research experience
 ======

-During my undergraduate studies, my focus was on quantitative comparative research, leading to interesting conclusions.
-Additionally, I discovered the interdisciplinary nature of geography, incorporating elements from various disciplines.
-This understanding enhanced my ability to approach problems more rationally and comprehensively.
-Throughout this process, I developed an appreciation for the allure of scientific research, finding joy in its logical, scientific, and captivating aspects.
-This enlightenment motivated me to further advance my studies in this field.
+During my graduate studies, my primary focus has been on researching topics related to land use change, flood risk, and urban resilience.
+With guidance from my supervisor, I delved into extensive literature on "land use change" and "urban flood risk," building a robust knowledge base in these domains.
+Simultaneously, my research has equipped me with a solid foundation in the empirical application of machine learning models.Throughout my master's degree, I conducted research that involved handling large datasets, including Points of Interest (POI), street scenes, and mobile signaling.
+This experience not only enhanced my understanding of big data processing but also allowed me to apply machine learning models effectively in practical scenarios.

 My knowledge community
 ------